 Marietta is a very small borough located in the state of Pennsylvania.
 With a population of 2,963 people and just one neighborhood, Marietta is the 553rd largest community in Pennsylvania.
-Much of the housing stock in Marietta was built prior to World War II, making it one of the older and more historic boroughs in the country.
+Marietta has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 Marietta is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Marietta is a borough of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Marietta who work in office and administrative support (15.80%), management occupations (9.13%), and sales jobs (7.90%).